Claus1/unigui/README.md

 'edit' handler if defined has a signature edit(table_, edit_mode_now) where the second parameter says is the table edited by the user or not.

+#### Refererences ####
+Unigui support a special mechanism for handling inner reference events.
+They are useful in table fields and shared blocks.
+If a string in a table field started from @ then it considered as a reference.
+If the user clicks such field in non-edit mode then Unigui generates reference event, which comes to dispatch function of its containters.
+First look at its block, if not found than in the screen, if not again User.dispatch will be called, which can be redefined for such cases.
+Any handler can return Reference(element_that_generated_the_event, the_event_value) for raising reference event.

 ### Dialog ###
 ```
 Dialog(name, text, callback, buttons, content = None)